Ramipril Sandoz (Ramipril)

 Alcohol & Driving

-Ramipril Sandoz can affect your ability to drive safely and may interact with alcohol, causing additional side effects.
+Ramipril Sandoz can affect your ability to drive and may interact with alcohol, causing additional side effects.

 Alcohol